Home

 Frangipani or Plumeria

-Professional and horticulturalists in Australian usually prefer to use the botanical name “Plumeria” when discussing frangipani species.
-For example, they would say or write Plumeria obtusa more than Frangipani obtusa.
-In this example, it can also be abbreviated to P. obtusa.
+Professionals and horticulturalists in Australia usually prefer to use the botanical name “Plumeria” when discussing frangipani species.
+For example, they say “Plumeria obtusa” not “frangipani obtusa”.
+When writing, it is often abbreviated to P. obtusa.

 Drought Tolerant Frangipanis

 Frangipanis have evolved in hot dry climates so that’s where they’re best suited.
 They have an amazing ability to get moisture from dry soil and retain it.
-In Australia, many areas can experience hot and very dry summers which can destroy gardens and lawns however established frangipanis can survive and even thrive in these tough conditions.
+In Australia, many areas can experience hot and very dry summers which can destroy gardens and lawns, however established frangipanis can survive and even thrive in these tough conditions.